ARMmbed/mbed-os-5-docs/docs/api/bluetooth/Gap.md

 There are two separate MTUs to consider: the `ATT_MTU` (maximum attribute size) and data length. `GattServer` and `GattClient` affect `ATT_MTU`. `Gap` only deals with data length, which is the maximum size of the packet that carries attributes that are fragmented across many such packets.

 The default value of data length supported by all controllers is 23 octets.
-If both controllers support data length extension and a higher value is negotiated, `onDataLengthChange` in the `Gap::EventHandler` will be called.
+If both controllers support data length extension and a higher value is negotiated, the BLE stack will call `onDataLengthChange` in the `Gap::EventHandler` registered by the user.

 `ATT_MTU` and data length are independent of each other.